 Stick to the Facts

 What claims can you back up with facts?
 If you ran a successful recycling campaign, how much material did your school collect?
 If you were on a baseball team, how many times did you go to state?
-If you have verifiable facts, you’re not stretching the truth.
+Having verifiable facts means you’re not stretching the truth.

 Admissions Officers Can Sniff Out Falsehoods